Jtoosh/startup/notes.md

 - **Important note:** 3rd party API calls don't need endpoints defined in my backend, because they've been defined in the backend of the 3rd party.
 I simply make the client-side call on my frontend code.
 - Some important Object methods that I learned about are `Object.keys()` and `Object.entries`. `Object.keys()` returns an array of all of the keys than an object contains. `Object.entries()` returns an array of all of the values in an object, with its index in the returned array as the first value of said array.
 - I ran into a challenge with `Object.entries()` where I thought just the entry was in the array, I didn't know it was an array of arrays with the array index and the entry.
 So I just had to alter the code slightly to access that data correctly.
 - `useEffect` is the mechanism in React to perform external API calls, because function components cannot by asynchronous.
 It takes 2 parameters, a function to run, and an array of dependencies.
-The function runs when the dependencies change.
-The passed in function returns a cleanup function, which is used to clean up the effect when the component is unmounted.
+The function runs when the dependencies change, after the DOM updates with those changes.
+The passed in function returns a cleanup function, which is used to clean up the effect before the next DOM update.
 Understanding this hook and using it properly was extremely useful.
 - After taking a look, I think I am going to have to move around my shared Card and Deck .js files, or experiment with editing the deployment shell script so that the build version can access those correctly.
 Just for future reference.
 - Dylan helped me find the error that I had in accessing the Object passed from the backend to the front in the HTTP response.
 I was calling `res.json({ "userObject":user})`, which was returning a nested object, with an attribute of `userObject` that contained the object I had stored in `user`.
 So by instead just using `res.json(user)`, I was able to access the object directly in the front end.
 - The class repo notes on Troubleshooting 502 errors was really useful.
 One of the most helpful things was remembering that I can run the backend script on the server itself, and see what errors are being thrown, `node index.js`.